sethleonard/gmail-hold/README.md

 21. Next to `Application(s): Gmail`, click _Install_
 22. Go to your [Gmail](https://mail.google.com/mail/u/0/#inbox)
 23. A new mail icon should appear on the right side of the screen (make sure you are showing the side panel)
+24. gmail-hold is now installed; continue reading to set up the required filter

+## Configuring the gmail-hold Filter
+1. The filter is required to "hide" incoming email messages so you can later release them on your schedule
+2. Click the gmail-hold icon in the Gmail sidebar; this should open the app and show you some info an a _Release Email_ button
+3. Don't click anything; you can now close the sidebar
+  - This step was needed to create the label for you
+4. Click the gear icon at the top of Gmail, then click _See all settings_
+5. Click on _Filters and Blocked Addresses_
+6. Scroll to the bottom of your existing filters and click _Create a new filter_
+7. Next to `Doesn't have`, enter a long string of random characters (one recommendation is 'gmailHold123abc456def00000'); this will filter all messages that don't have this string, which should be _all_ messages, as none should contain this string
+8. Click _Create filter_
+9. Check the box next to `Skip the inbox (Archive it)`
+10. Check the box next to `Apply the label'` and choose _gmailHold_
+11. Click the _Create filter_
+12. Your filter should now be functional

 ## Using gmail-hold